xxcclong/CxGNN-Compute/test/ae/access.md

 ## How to get access to our server

-** As one can only log in our server using public key, you need to provide your public key through e-mail or using hotcrp comment **
+** One can only log in our server using public key, so you need to provide your public key through e-mail or using hotcrp comment **

 After providing your public key: